Financial Aid Overview

 There are four main types of aid: grants, work-study, scholarships, and loans:

-- Federal Work-Study provides you an opportunity to work and earn money for school.
-Students work no more than 15 hours per week.
-Students are paid every two weeks.
+Federal Work-Study provides you an opportunity to work and earn money for school.
+Students work no more than 15 hours per week and are paid every two weeks.

 Students can apply for an array of scholarship opportunities through the university’s departments, the Office Scholarships & Financial Aid, and external agencies.
 Contact our Financial Aid office for additional information.

 Loans, such as the Federal Stafford Loan, are low interest and need to be paid back after you complete school or cease to be enrolled at least half time (6 credit hours for an undergraduate student and 4.5 credit hours for a graduate student).